georgejopling/piglow/README.md

 # piglow

-This repository contains some Python examples I have written for the PiGlow board.
+This repository contains some Python examples I have written for the PiGlow.

 The PiGlow is a small add on board for the Raspberry Pi that provides 18 individually controllable LEDs.